 Lyon Housemuseum and Galleries

 The Lyon Housemuseum is a project that speculates on the conjunction of art and living, challenges conventional notions of public and private and explores relationships between art and architecture through a new hybridised type – a ‘housemuseum’.
 The Housemuseum is inherently different to our other projects but at its core it embodies our approach to design and architecture.
 It is a project born from an idea, a project that draws on individual experience, a project thoughtfully designed to bring people pleasure.
-Designed by Corbett Lyons, a founding director of Lyons, the hybrid residence and contemporary art museum is located in Kew, a suburb of Melbourne, Victoria.
+Designed by Corbett Lyon, a founding director of Lyons, the hybrid residence and contemporary art museum is located in Kew, a suburb of Melbourne, Victoria.
 The Housemuseum is a testament to the passion projects that are ever-present in the minds of our architects.

 • Sector